siobhan-doherty/crypto-bot/references/commands.md

 # Useful Docker & Project Commands

-A collection of commands for managing and troubleshooting the CryptoBot data architecture, including Docker services, volumes, Kafka streaming, and MongoDB data checks.
+A collection of commands for managing and troubleshooting the CryptoBot data architecture, including Docker services, volumes, Kafka streaming.

 ---